 - 86 conservancies cover 20.2% of Namibia’s land

-- With both of the community associations being in a national park, the total area of land under communal management in Namibia is 21.9%
+- With both of the two community associations being in a national park, the total area of land under communal management in Namibia is 21.9%

 - National parks and state-owned tourism concessions cover 17.6% of Namibia